Event Recap: China Connections – From China to Southeast Asia: Jeffrey Wasserstrom in Conversation with Evan Osnos

-On June 16, USCET hosted the third installment in the China Connection series, “From China to Southeast Asia: Jeffrey Wasserstrom in Conversation with Evan Osnos.”
-This event brought together historian Jeffrey Wasserstrom and The New Yorker’s Evan Osnos for a dynamic dialogue on protest, history, and the evolving landscape of reporting in China.
+On June 16, USCET hosted the latest installment of our China Connection series, “From China to Southeast Asia: Jeffrey Wasserstrom in Conversation with Evan Osnos.”
+This event brought together historian Jeffrey Wasserstrom and The New Yorker’s Evan Osnos for a dynamic dialogue on protest, history, and the evolving landscape of reporting on China.

-The event featured Jeffrey Wasserstrom’s latest work, The Milk Tea Alliance, which examines the shared struggles and solidarity among activists in Thailand, Hong Kong, and Burma, highlighting the transnational ties shaping resistance movements across Asia.
+The conversation featured Wasserstrom’s latest work, The Milk Tea Alliance, which examines the shared struggles and solidarity among activists in Thailand, Hong Kong, and Myanmar.
+His work highlights the transnational ties shaping resistance movements across Asia.

-USCET’s Executive Director, Rosie Levine, began the event by framing the conversation around how both speakers bring distinct yet complementary perspectives on understanding and communicating knowledge about China—a valuable opportunity for emerging China specialists to learn from seasoned voices who have long studied, reported on, and engaged with the region.
+USCET’s Executive Director, Rosie Levine, opened the event by framing the conversation around how both speakers bring distinct yet complementary perspectives to understanding and communicating knowledge about China.
+It was a valuable opportunity for emerging China specialists to learn from seasoned voices who have long studied, reported on, and engaged with the region.

-The conversation opened with Osnos reflecting on how Wasserstrom’s ability blend the instincts of a journalist with the depth of a historian, engaging younger audiences and investigate topics that are not yet fully understood.
-Wasserstrom discussed his early research on the 1946 student protests in Shanghai and how his interest in protest as a historical and social phenomenon evolved through witnessing events like Tiananmen in 1989.
-He noted that protests, both past and present, deserve attention as moments of rupture and continuity that reveal broader truths about a society.
+The conversation began with Osnos reflecting on how Wasserstrom’s unique ability to blend the instincts of a journalist with the depth of a historian, engaging younger audiences, and investigating topics that are not yet fully understood.
+Wasserstrom recounted his early research on the 1946 student protests in Shanghai and how his interest in protest as a historical and social phenomenon evolved through witnessing events like Tiananmen in 1989.
+He noted that protests, both past and present, are moments of rupture and continuity that reveal broader truths about society.

 “Tank-man became a symbol of incredible bravery”

-Drawing from his own writing on inequality, most recently with The Haves and Have-Yachts: Dispatches on the Ultrarich, Osnos turned the conversation toward protest in the United States, questioning what ignites or discourage public mobilization.
-Wasserstrom spoke on the unpredictability of protests and the challenge of knowing when and where a social movement will gain traction.
+Drawing from his recent work on inequality in The Haves and Have-Yachts: Dispatches on the Ultrarich, Osnos shifted the conversation to protest in the United States, raising questions about what ignites or stifles public mobilization.
+Wasserstrom responded by noting the unpredictability of protests and the challenge of knowing when and where a social movement will gain momentum.
+In the final portion of the conversation, Osnos asked what remains unknown about Xi Jinping and what emerging scholars might explore.
+Wasserstrom advised looking to the periphery, talking to people adjacent to power and going beyond official rhetoric.

-While acknowledging growing constraints on public engagement, especially in Hong Kong, Wasserstrom emphasized the importance of approaching China with curiosity and openness.
-He encouraged emerging scholars to continue seeking opportunities to engage firsthand, as direct experience remains invaluable to meaningful understanding.
+While acknowledging growing constraints on public engagement, especially in Hong Kong, Wasserstrom emphasized the continued importance of approaching China with curiosity and openness.
+He encouraged young scholars to seek opportunities for direct engagement, as firsthand experience remains invaluable to meaningful understanding.

 Speaker Biography